ga-wdi-boston/rails-api/README.md

 data storage system.
 Each of these types might have more than one specific action associated with it ('read one' vs 'read all', for instance).

-One common way of dividing up these four responsibilities is the '**MVC**' (_Model-View-Control_) architecture pattern.
-This pattern involves making three core types of components, each responsible for a different part of the app's functionality.
+One common way of dividing up these four responsibilities is the **Model-View-Controller** (MVC) architecture pattern.
+This pattern involves making three core types of components, each responsible for a different part of the API's functionality.

 A **Model** directly manages the data in our application, and provides a representation of that data for the rest of the application to use.